Megan Olsen, Ph.D.

 - Academic Focus Computer Science

 As associate professor of computer science and director of Loyola’s CPaMS Scholars Program, Megan Olsen, Ph.D., wants to break the stigma around her field.
 She believes a student’s gender and ethnicity have nothing inherently to do with one’s ability to learn and work in computer science.
 “Through my outreach and teaching practices, I try to help people see that they too belong.”
-Through the CPaMS Scholars Program, Dr. Olsen teaches, supports, and mentors high-achieving students in computer science, physics, and mathematics/statistics.
-She also maintains scholarship support for these students and teaches a Messina course to provide guidance for first-year students.
-Dr. Olsen received her Master of Science and her Ph.D. in Computer Science from the University of Massachusetts Amherst.
+The CPaMS Scholars Program is a learning community for students majoring in computer science, data science, physics, mathematics, or statistics, who intend to pursue careers in STEM fields.
+Through CPaMS, Dr. Olsen teaches, supports, and mentors high-achieving students, while maintaining need-based scholarship support for them.
+She also teaches a Messina course to provide guidance for new students during their first-year experience.
+Dr. Olsen holds a Master of Science and a Ph.D. in Computer Science from the University of Massachusetts Amherst.
 Her research examines how to improve the process of building computation models.

 See all Faculty